Rumpunzel/rpg-thingy/character.md

   <figcaption>A warrior facing his enemy armoured in heavy steel and fiery courage.</figcaption>
 </figure>

 It's a matter of facing problems head-on, courageous, and with conviction always at your side.
 A matter of going all out to win it and to win big.
-As such, it is the Attribute most closely linked to the harnessing of fiery emotions.
+As such, it is the attribute most closely linked to the harnessing of fiery emotions.

 Strength, endurance, tenacity, panache, ferocity, wealth, fame, and power of will are all different aspects of Vigor.